List of Star Trek novels: Seekers (2014–15)

 Star Trek: Seekers is an indirect sequel of Vanguard (2005–2012).
 The series follows the crews of the Endeavour (NCC-1895) and it's companion scout ship, Sagittarius (NCC-1894).

 Section 31 relaunch (2014–2017)

 Star Trek: Section 31 miniseries is a relaunch of the Section 31 (2001) crossover miniseries.
 Events continue in Collateral Damage (2019).
 Marketed as part of the Deep Space Nine book line.
-Numbering of the novels varies by language and market.

 Prey (2016)

 Star Trek: Prey follows the exploits of a company of thieves.
 The series includes characters from The Undiscovered Country (1992), The Next Generation, and Deep Space Nine.

-Discovery (2017–present)
+Discovery (2017–2023)

 Star Trek: Discovery book line is based on the television series of the same name.
-Not all printings include a number stamp.
-Numbering of the novels varies by language and market.
+Volume numbers vary by language and market.

-Picard (2020–2022)
+Picard (2020–present)

 Star Trek: Picard is based on the television series of the same name.
 The Last Best Hope (2020) is a prequel to "Remembrance", the first episode of the television series.
 The Dark Veil (2021) is linked to Titan (2005–2017).
-Numbering of the novels varies by language and market.
+Volume numbers vary by language and market.